Energy Institute for Educators

 - Support for the adaptation of education materials and teaching tools for your students

-- Program designed primarily educators of grades 6 – 12, and introductory undergraduate, and technical and community colleges.
-Others welcome to apply.
+- Program designed for Wisconsin educators of grades 6 – 12, and introductory undergraduate, and technical and community colleges.

 - $300 stipend for each participant and take home classroom materials